 - Representing a major pharmaceutical manufacturer in an investigation by the Department of Justice concerning alleged violations of the federal Anti-Kickback Statute.

-- Assisting in the representation of a public company in appraisal litigation in the Delaware Court of Chancery arising out of a public M&A transaction.
+- Assisted in the representation of a public company in appraisal litigation in the Delaware Court of Chancery arising out of a public M&A transaction.

-- Assisting in the representation of a global finance company in an SEC investigation of its private equity funds.
+- Assisted in the representation of a global finance company in an SEC investigation of its private equity funds.

 - Barber v.
 Bryant – Co-authored brief on behalf of amici curiae GLBTQ Legal Advocates & Defenders (GLAD) and National Center for Lesbian Rights (NCLR) in support of the petition seeking Supreme Court review of HB 1523, a Mississippi anti-LGBTQ law enacted following the Supreme Court’s decision in Obergefell v.
 Hodges.
 Also represented GLAD, NCLR, and American Civil Liberties Union (ACLU) as amici curiae in the Fifth Circuit case.